benjaminion/LLL_docs/lll_abi.rst

 ------

 Another way to expose internal data to the outside world is via what the ABI (and Solidity) calls "Events".
-These are just calls to the EVM ``LOGn`` opcodes.
+These are just executions of the EVM ``LOGn`` opcodes.

+EVM log entries and Events as specified by the ABI relate to each as follows.

 EVM Log Entry
 ^^^^^^^^^^^^^

-EVM log entries and Events as specified by the ABI relate to each as follows.

 An EVM log entry comprises,